How many college students do you know who earn $3,700 per month?

 It is also a valued part of the Pacific engineering curriculum: CO-OP is required for domestic students and strongly encouraged for international students.
 Students can be in any STEM major at the School of Engineering and Computer Science to get the opportunity to participate in CO-OP.
-Students even gain sixteen or thirty-two credits towards their degree while in their CO-OP!
+Students even gain 16 or 32 credits towards their degree while in their CO-OP!

 Being a STEM major student at a university like Pacific, with its proximity to Silicon Valley and the Greater San Francisco Bay area, is a huge advantage.
 Compared to other colleges in the US, Pacific gives international students greater accessibility to visit, apply, interview, and intern at the region’s large and prestigious tech companies.
 Tech jobs are within reach for CO-OP participants.

 Will You Be the Next University of the Pacific CO-OP Student?

 So, why do a CO-OP while studying at Pacific?
 You will strengthen and reinforce your academic engineering knowledge and skills, acquire hands-on industry experience and programming skills, learn how to navigate a corporate environment, and build confidence.

 Learn how to search for jobs and develop interviewing skills

 Earn a paycheck to offset educational and living expenses

 Simply put, CO-OP makes international students more employable.
 In fact, employers tell the university that they prefer to hire graduates with the real-world experience CO-OP provides, and many CO-OP students are offered full-time employment after graduation.

 Discover the University of the Pacific >